Sickness allowance in Finland

 If you move from Finland to another EU or EEA country or Switzerland during a sickness allowance period, payment of the sickness allowance from Finland will continue despite your move until the end of the payment period.

-Accidents at work and occupational illnesses
+Accidents at work and occupational diseases

 NB!
 If you have questions regarding the processing of a specific case or application, or other personal matters, please contact the relevant authority directly.